Help

 Employment Opportunities

-Upon completing this qualification, graduates can be employed as financial counsellors in various organisations and settings, including non-government agencies in community settings across urban, regional and rural sectors.
+Upon completing this qualification, graduates can be employed as financial counsellors in various organisations and settings, including non-government agencies and community services across urban, regional and rural sectors.
+Financial counsellors can assist both individuals and businesses.

 Units of Study & Units of Competency